Amrita Schools of Engineering: Amrita School of Engineering, Amritapuri

-The school of engineering in the Amritapuri campus started in 2002, and ranked as the 20th best engineering college in India according to National Institutional Ranking Framework by the Government of India and it has Computer Science, Electrical & Electronics, Electronics & Communication, and Mechanical Engineering departments.
+The school of engineering in the Amritapuri campus started in 2002, and it has Computer Science, Electrical & Electronics, Electronics & Communication, and Mechanical Engineering departments.

 Amrita School of Engineering, Bengaluru

 The school of engineering in the Bengaluru campus has Computer Science, Electrical & Electronics, Electronics & Communication, Mechanical Engineering departments alike in the Amritapuri campus, both of which were established together in 2002.

 Amrita School of Engineering, Chennai

 The school of engineering in the Chennai campus is second youngest of among the five, and started functioning in 2019.
-It has Civil, Computer Science, Electrical & Electronics, Electronics & Communication, Cyber Security Mechanical Engineering departments.
+It has Civil, Computer Science, Electrical & Electronics, Electronics & Communication, Cyber Security and Mechanical Engineering departments.

 Amrita School of Engineering, Coimbatore

 The school of engineering in Coimbatore campus predates the university, and in 1994 became the first higher-education institution to be set up by the Mata Amritanandamayi Math.
 Being the headquarters of the University, it has the largest intake of students annually, and offers the most number of programs among the five engineering schools of Amrita.
 Among the five, It is also the only school to have Aerospace and Chemical Engineering Departments.
 Other than that, the school has Civil, Computer Science, Electrical & Electronics, Electronics & Communication and Mechanical Departments.
-It is also the headquarters of the Centre for Excellence in Computational Engineering and Networking.